LOGIN

 WHAT IS SPARC?

-The SPARC program was created to offer young people prospects in an exciting, forward-looking environment.
-Cybersecurity is more relevant than ever, and will continue to grow in importance in the future.
-That’s why young cyber talent is so highly sought after by the Swiss Army, the private sector and the public sector.
+SPARC was created to provide young people like you with opportunities in an exciting, forward-looking field.
+Cybersecurity is more relevant than ever and continues to grow in importance.
+As a result, young cybertalents like you are in high demand in the Swiss Armed Forces, the private sector and the public sector.

 HOW DOES SPARC WORK?